eudondian/Portfolio-Bootstrap/README.md

 # Portfolio-Bootstrap
  Portfolio

-> This Portfolio project was built for both mobile and Desktop
+> This is my first project where I used figma templates create a replia of all styles and picture as seen on the figma page.
+This Project was done using HTML CSS flex and grid properties.
+A bit of javaScript was used to validate the contact section.

 ## Built With